bandyopd/GCM/README.md

 Written by Seohyun Kim and edited by Dipankar Bandyopadhyay (04/25/2022)

-### The code provided implements model-fitting under both the MAR & MNAR scenarios
-### using simulated data.
+The code provided implements model-fitting under both the MAR & MNAR scenarios using simulated data.
 Real data is not provided due to proptietary reasons.

-### Below find description of the folder contents, and R code.
+Description:

 1. Folder "Data": includes simulated datasets, under both MAR and MNAR scenarios
 2. Folder "JAGS": includes JAGS scripts.